-Disadvantage of manually Configuring the host: Configuring a host when it is connected to the network can be done either manually i.e., by the network administrator or by the DHCP server.
-In case of home networks, manual configuration is quite easy.
-Whereas in the large networks, the network administrator might face many problems.
+The disadvantage of manually Configuring the host: Configuring a host when it is connected to the network can be done either manually i.e., by the network administrator or by the DHCP server.
+In the case of home networks, manual configuration is quite easy.
+Whereas in large networks, the network administrator might face many problems.

 Also, the manual configuration is prone to mistakes.
-Say a Network administrator might assign an IP address which was already assigned.
-Thus, causing difficulty for both administrator as well as neighbors on network.
+Say a Network administrator might assign an IP address that was already assigned.
+Thus, causing difficulty for both administrators as well as neighbors on the network.

-So, here comes the use of DHCP server.
-Before discussing about how DHCP server works, lets go through the DHCP entities.
+So, here comes the use of the DHCP server.
+Before discussing how the DHCP server works, let’s go through the DHCP entities.

 To configure a host, we require the following things:

-- Leased IP address – IP address to a host which lasts for a particular duration which goes for a few hours,few days or few weeks.
+- Leased IP address – IP address to a host that lasts for a particular duration which goes for a few hours, a few days, or a few weeks.

 - Subnet Mask – The host can know on which network it is on.

-- DHCP client: Any node which request an IP address allocation to a network is considered as DHCP client.
+- DHCP client: Any node which requests an IP address allocation to a network is considered a DHCP client.

-- DHCP Relay Agent: In case, we have only one DHCP server for multiple LAN’s then this Agent which presents in every network forwards the DHCP request to DHCP server.
-So, using DHCP Relay Agent we can configure multiple LAN’s with single server.
+- DHCP Relay Agent: In case, we have only one DHCP server for multiple LAN’s then this Agent which presents in every network forwards the DHCP request to the DHCP server.
+So, using DHCP Relay Agent we can configure multiple LANs with a single server.

-How DHCP server assigns IP address to a host?
+How DHCP server assigns an IP address to a host?

-- DHCPACK : If the address is assigned , it marks the IP address in the storage as unavailable to ensure consistency.
-Now, the server sends DHCPACK packet to the requested host which contains network information(IP address, subnet mask, gateway address).
-In case, if the address is assigned to other machine meanwhile, then the server sends the packet DHCPNAK to the requested host indicating that the IP address is assigned to some other machine.
+- DHCPACK: If the address is assigned, it marks the IP address in the storage as unavailable to ensure consistency.
+Now, the server sends a DHCPACK packet to the requested host which contains network information(IP address, subnet mask, gateway address).
+In case, if the address is assigned to another machine meanwhile, then the server sends the packet DHCPNAK to the requested host indicating that the IP address is assigned to some other machine.

-- DHCPRELEASE : And finally, If the host wants to move to other network or if it has finished its work, it sends the DHCPRELEASE packet to the server indicating that it wants to disconnect.
-Then the server marks the IP address as available in the storage so that it can be assigned to other machine.
+- DHCPRELEASE: And finally, If the host wants to move to another network or if it has finished its work, it sends the DHCPRELEASE packet to the server indicating that it wants to disconnect.
+Then the server marks the IP address as available in the storage so that it can be assigned to other machines.

 For reference to DHCP protocol, click here